NatronGitHub/Natron/Documentation/source/plugins/net.sf.openfx.ColorWheel.rst

 |pluginIcon|

-*This documentation is for version 1.0 of ColorWheel.*
+*This documentation is for version 1.0 of ColorWheel (net.sf.openfx.ColorWheel).*

 Description
 -----------